-- · Positive cash flows into alternative, traditional and separately managed account offerings from new and existing clients; and - Higher valuations of existing client assets from market appreciation; partially offset by - Client losses and fund closures.
+- Positive cash flows into alternative, traditional and separately managed account offerings from new and existing clients; and - Higher valuations of existing client assets from market appreciation; partially offset by - · Client losses and fund closures.

-Revenues increased \$42.7 million, or 11%, in 2019 compared to the prior year.
-Revenues during 2019 were primarily affected by:
+Operating margins were 40% in 2021 and 37% in 2020.
+Operating income increased \$52.0 million, or 29%, in 2021 compared to the prior year.
+Operating income during 2021 was primarily affected by: